TonyLHansen/raspberry-pi-safe-off-switch/README.md

 # Add a Safe Off Switch to Power Down Your Raspberry Pi

 Add a switch to your Raspberry Pi to safely shut it down without pulling the power.
+(A version of this article appeared in Issue
+[Issue 57|https://www.raspberrypi.org/magpi-issues/MagPi57.pdf] of The MagPi.)

 ## Intro
 To keep prices down, the Raspberry Pi is missing something that most electronic devices come with: